 Most of the boutique shops are located along the main Tung Wan Road, and a few can be found in the narrower alleys of Cheung Chau.
 Go ahead, explore these alleys and walk into the shops.

-There are two beautiful temples that are definitely worth visiting the next time you’re in Cheung Chau.
+Two beautiful temples are worth visiting the next time you’re in Cheung Chau.

-The first is the Pak Tai Temple that is located on the north side of the island, just off Pak She Praya Road.
-This temple was built in 1783 and is now listed as Grade 1 historical building.
+The first is the Pak Tai Temple which is located on the north side of the island, just off Pak She Praya Road.
+This temple was built in 1783 and is now listed as a Grade 1 historical building.

 Pak Tai is the main deity of the temple.
 According to legend, Pak Tai is also known as Yuen Tin Sheung Tai (Supreme Emperor of the Dark Heaven).